Claudia-moyo/TensorFlow/README.md

 This means, from now on, TensorFlow code can be used and debugged as ordinary python code (using numpy for example).
 This is one aspect of making TensorFlow more pythonic.

-Below there are two tasks.
+Below, there are two tasks.
 I highly recommend doing them because while watching me coding and coding yourself you'll definitely internalize the material.

 ### Tasks